JamieMair/MuJoCo.jl/docs/src/intro/overview.md

 ```

 !!! warning "Beware the row-major order"
-    Passing a `3 x nv` array directly to `mj_jacSubtreeCom` will not raise an error.
-The order of elements in the Jacobian will simply be incorrect.
+    Passing a `3 x nv` array directly to `mj_jacSubtreeCom` will not raise an error, but the order of elements in the Jacobian will be incorrect.
 For example:
     ```@example torso
     jac_torso_wrong = zeros(3, model.nv)
     MJ.mj_jacSubtreeCom(model, data, jac_torso_wrong, torso.id)